-Within the Independent Producer applicant category, there is an option to apply as a Steering Committee, defined by USDA as "an unincorporated group of specifically identified Agricultural Producers that lacks a legal structure or identity and is in the process of organizing one of the four program eligible entity types that will operate a value-added venture and will supply the majority of the agricultural commodity for the value-added project."
+For groups that are not yet incorporated, there is an option to apply as a Steering Committee, defined by USDA as "an unincorporated group of specifically identified Agricultural Producers that lacks a legal structure or identity and is in the process of organizing one of the four program eligible entity types that will operate a value-added venture and will supply the majority of the agricultural commodity for the value-added project."
 To apply as a Steering Committee, 100 percent of the group must be Independent Producers.